 When my schema therapist told me I didn’t have psychosis but had suffered from psychotic episodes, they were both right and wrong, because they’re one and the same thing.
 So I guess the question is, do I say I’m someone who has psychotic episodes or someone that has psychosis?

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with psychotic episodes and your understanding of them in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,